pmacpherson/aws-study-group/inprogress/challenge-05/readme.md

 ### Questions:

-* What is AWS Lambda?
 * What are a few ways a lambda function can be triggered?
+* What is CloudWatch Event?
 * What schedule syntax does CloudWatch Events use?
 * What is AWS DynamoDB?
 * What type of database is DynamoDB?